 What we will need to know about you

 It is helpful to have your contact details (an email address, for example).
-This is not mandatory, but we may sometimes need to ask you more questions or follow up on the information you've provided.
+This is not mandatory, but we may sometimes need to ask you more questions, update you on progress or follow up on the information you've provided.

 Any of the details you share with us will be stored securely and we limit access to this information to the Whistleblowing team.
 Remember, providing us with your details is up to you − we will accept and process your information if you want to remain anonymous as well.